Congratulations! Your federal resume landed you an interview! Are you prepared?

 Your story summary is the core of your answer to the “Tell me about yourself” question.
 Prepare something interesting that will pique their interest and is relevant to the specialized experience and core competencies of the job announcement.

 Don’t be long-winded or boring.
 Be lively, enthusiastic, and memorable.
 Connect what you have to say with why you are right for the position.
 Once you have written your “story,” run it by a few trusted friends or colleagues, and it never hurts to hire a professional for feedback.

 Read everything you possibly can about the organization or agency.
 Read the website thoroughly!
 Research the leadership, organizational mission, culture, reports, and anything else you can get your hands on.

 After you have read everything you can find, try to locate people who currently work for them, and even former employees.
 Ask them questions about their experiences with the organization.
-Learn everything you can about the organization’s strengths, weaknesses, and long-term goals.
-Call it networking or informational interviews -- learn as much as possible.

 Do not take any shortcuts here -- if you lack knowledge about the organization, the interviewer will know.